radapdal/process/webdevelopmentworkflow.md

 >
 > `DEV READY` -> `DEV IN PROGRESS`

+There will be a lot of times wherein upon development, some criteria will not be met due to difference in systems and expectations.
+Definitions are not set in stone and was created to be a guide before starting work.
+Communicate the change to your team, if it is within relative expected outcome feel free to modify the definitions.

-After fulfilling the issue criteria in the target environment, push the issue to its next state.
+After fulfilling the issue requirements in the target environment, push the issue to its next state.

-Content Task and Stories should be pushed to QA.
+Issues with criteria should be pushed to QA.
 Assign, comment, and tag the QA accordingly.

 > **For QA**
 >
 > `DEV IN PROGRESS` -> `QA READY`

-Technical Task should be pushed to Closed.
+Technical Tasks can be Closed immediately after completing.

 > **Task is complete**
 >
 > `DEV IN PROGRESS` -> `CLOSED`

-If there is unfulfilled criteria due to missing requirement or a change in criteria should be requested, push the issue to Blocked, and make sure to Flag it.
+If there is unfulfilled criteria due to missing requirement or a major change in criteria should be requested, push the issue to Blocked, and make sure to Flag it.
 Assign, comment, and tag the Project Manager accordingly.

 > **Issue is blocked**
 >